 - Your final project will consist of a research proposal of 2,500-3,500 words (about 10-12 pages when double-spaced, in 12-point font, and using one-inch margins) and presentation of that proposal.
-The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates will be provided during the course.
-The final paper must be submitted electronically and will be checked by software for plagiarism.
+The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates (for essay topic approval) will be provided during the course.
+The final paper must be submitted electronically and will be checked by software for plagiarism. - This is an essay-based course and so completion of the final project is a requirement